francisc-o-liveira/YoutubePlus_extension/README.md

 If this extension has improved your YouTube experience, please show your support by starring the repository and sharing it with others.

-Enjoy an ad-free YouTube! 😊
+Enjoy an Youtube Plus! 😊